-Clinical Evaluation of Innovative Devices
+Clinical Evaluation of Digital & Connected Devices

 Clinical evaluations and investigations of innovative health devices – be these medical devices, applications or connected devices for the general public – are turning out to be an essential and major step before they are put on the market.

 These evaluations and investigations aim to provide scientific validation based on clinical evidence of performance and safety.

 How are innovative devices clinically evaluated ?

 Although pre-market clinical evaluations are often less restrictive for medical devices (MD) than for new molecules, they are still essential.
 In addition, they must take into account the uses of the device in real-life conditions.